spacetelescope/nirspec_pipe_testing_tool/README.md

 ## ADDING TESTING ROUTINES

-Talk to the testing lead to determine if the test you have in mind should be a script or a Jupyter Notebook (link to validation Notebooks at the top of this page).
+Talk to the testing lead to determine if the test you have in mind should be a script or a validation Jupyter Notebook (link to the pipeline validation Notebooks at the top of this page).

 To add additional testing routines you will need to have forked the PTT repository.
 The tests have to be written in python 3.6 or greater.